The Story Behind The Cover for One Moment, One Morning

 Teacups on film

-Now Guanda, the Italian publishers of One Moment, One Morning have brought the teacups to life on film to celebrate the publication of Un Attimo, Un Mattino in Italy...
+Guanda, the Italian publishers of One Moment, One Morning brought the teacups to life on film to celebrate the publication of Un Attimo, Un Mattino in Italy...

 Italian edition (Guanda, 2012)

-In October 2012, Maddie and Sarah finally met, two years after they first started corresponding.
+Two years after they first started corresponding Maddie and Sarah finally met.
 Maddie came to the UK to teach on a photography course in Devon, and she then hooked up with Sarah, who took her to Picador's 40th birthday party (below) as her very special guest...

-...the original teacups she photographed.
-They are now in pride of place on Sarah's shelf in Brighton, and whenever she looks at them she smiles and thinks of her friend half way across the world.
+Last year Sarah and her husband Tom went to stay with Maddie in her house by the sea in Vancouver, and they visited the beach where the photograph was taken (below) - and very beautiful it was too.
+And Maddie gave Sarah a very special present - the original teacups she'd photographed.
+They are now in pride of place on a shelf in Sarah's home in Brighton, and whenever she looks at them, she smiles and thinks of her friend half way across the world.